TheOddler/aplai/report/report.md

 p(6,1) | 156,980           | 982 498 648       | 124,253        | 1 354 737 953
 Table: The last 6 results of Shikaku CHR with the normal and the alternate viewpoint

-Again, the CHR implementation is slower than the _ECLiPSe_, until we reach problem p(5,1) where we see that the CHR implementation is faster than the normal viewpoint of the _ECLiPSe_ implementation.
+Again, the CHR implementation is slower than the _ECLiPSe_ (see figure \ref{shikaku_chr_chart} and table 2), until we reach problem p(5,1) where we see that the CHR implementation is faster than the normal viewpoint of the _ECLiPSe_ implementation.

 In CHR we also see that the alternative viewpoint is usually faster than the normal viewpoint.
 However, it is interesting to see that in CHR the difference between the different viewpoints is **much** smaller!